microsoft/rest-api-fuzz-testing/docs/how-to-onboard-a-tool.md

 # How to Onboard a Tool, Step by Step

-REST API Fuzz Testing (RAFT) is a platform designed to automate the execution of security tools against REST APIs, typically from a CI/CD platform.
+REST API Fuzz Testing (RAFT) is a platform designed to automate the execution of security tools against REST APIs, typically from a CI/CD pipeline.
 But it in theory can run any tool you'd like, subject to some conditions, and in this doc we'll walk you through the process of onboarding a new tools to the platform.

 <br/>

-## Step One: Prep the Tool Container
+## Step One: Prep the Tool Docker Container

-RAFT allows you to onboard any tool that is packaged into a docker container.
+RAFT allows you to onboard any tool that is packaged into a Docker container.
 This means that any public tool (or private tool you develop) is available to include in the test suite you design to test your services.